Best hikes in West Virginia.

 The trail also passes through the remains of historic railroad structures, adding an extra layer of interest to the natural beauty of the area.

+The Blackwater Canyon Trail is a challenging hike, suitable for experienced hikers and mountain bikers.
 However, it’s a manageable 1-mile roundtrip hike to see all four waterfalls, making it accessible for most visitors.

 The final waterfall, Kennedy Falls, might pose a bit of a challenge, especially for casual hikers or families with young children.